liuwill/daily-kata-2017/README.md

 # Daily Kata Project

-> just exercise for java skills
+> just exercise for java & kotlin skills
+>, maybe other JVM based language will be included as well